 Graveside service will be 11:00 am Saturday, July 13, 2019, at Prairie Grove Cemetery, Cottonwood Falls.

-To send flowers to Earl "Jay" Crofoot's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Earl "Jay" Crofoot, please visit our floral store.